beccabau/cw-go-sayhelloName/README.md

 This is a basic go app to personalize a greeting developed using the codewind extension.
 When the app is running, your can append `/hello` to the URL to get a little more information.
 Or you can go straight into the fun part and append `/hello/<name>` to see the app return `Hello <name-input>.
 Today is <date> <time> <day>.`

+You can import this app into your IDE via the codewind extension.

 ### Pre-reqs
 Have your machine set up for development with Golang. https://hackernoon.com/basics-of-golang-for-beginners-6bd9b40d79ae